Walfred-MA/Ctyper/readme.md

 A Python tool for summarizing results across all samples in a cohort study, including annotation information.

 Pangenome Allele Database (link in data)
-A database used by ctyper for genotyping purposes.
+A database required by ctyper for genotyping.

-Population Analysis Annotation Database (link in data) A database with annotation information to assist in population-level analyses.
+Population Analysis Annotation Database (link in data) A database containing annotation information to support population-level analysis.

 Individual Sample Annotation Database (link in data)
 A comprehensive database with detailed annotations for individual pangenome alleles, supporting individual sample studies and visualization.

 Test Cases (tests)
 Simple test cases for validating the tools and pipeline.